abdoufermat5/automate-boring-stuff/README.md

 > Once you have done that, you will need to download the credentials.json file and place it in the same directory as the test script (example: in the samples folder where the test.py file is)

+> You can also create a settings.yaml file and place it in the same directory as the MyDrive.py file (optional)

 ---
 ## How to use
 1. Download the repo